 Hall tosses 3 TDs, rallies No. 19 BYU past Utah State 38-26

-PROVO, Utah (AP) BYU survived another slow start to avoid a potentially damaging loss to an instate rival.
+PROVO, Utah – BYU survived another slow start to avoid a potentially damaging loss to an instate rival.

 Jaren Hall threw for 273 yards and three touchdowns to help the No. 19 Cougars to a 38-26 victory over Utah State on Thursday night.